 If you’re overweight, your doctor may recommend that you lose a few pounds before hip replacement surgery.
 Ask your doctor for specific weight-loss goals and the best ways to reach those goals.
 Losing weight can help decrease the chances of post-surgical complications, such as infection.

 - Quit smoking

 Nicotine use affects blood flow and can slow down your recovery and cause complications.
 Your surgeon or primary care provider may be able to give you smoking cessation tips or refer you to a medical professional who can help you quit.

 - Stretch and strengthen muscles

 You may be given some exercises to stretch and strengthen the muscles surrounding your hip, which may help your recovery after surgery.
 1 Torisho C, Mohaddes M, Gustafsson K, Rolfson O. Minor influence of patient education and physiotherapy interventions before total hip replacement on patient-reported outcomes: an observational study of 30,756 patients in the Swedish Hip Arthroplasty Register.
 Acta Orthop.
 2019;90(4):306–311. doi:10.1080/17453674.2019.1605669

 See 4 examples of hip strengthening exercises: Other Preparations for Total Hip Replacement Surgery.

 - Find a driver

-The good news is you'll probably have a temporary tag for disabled parking spaces.
+Ask your surgeon’s office for a temporary tag for disabled parking spaces.

 - Avoid blood thinners